 Address: Paramo de Oceta, Mongua, Boyaca, Colombia

-The town of Paipa in Boyaca is especially famous for their large number of thermal pools and waters, both private and public.
+One of the notable places to visit in Boyaca is the town of Paipa, renowned for its abundance of thermal pools and waters.
+Whether you prefer private or public options, Paipa offers a wide selection of these relaxing and rejuvenating hot springs.
 So if you go there, you should definitely try this out.
 People say thermal waters are full of minerals, so thanks to that they are a perfect way of treating muscle pains, stress, and they also help with skin problems.
 But the question is where to find these hot waters and which one to choose, because there are so many of them.
 One of the most recommended places to go and relax in thermal waters is Hacienda del Salitre hotel in Paipa.
 The hotel is located a little bit outside of Paipa and it offers not only an amazing thermal pool but charming rooms with beautiful views.

 Thermal water pool in Paipa